-Intangible assets are recognised when the Company controls the asset, it is probable that future economic benefits attributed to the asset will flow to the Company and the cost of the asset can be measured reliably.
+Intangible assets are recognised when the Group controls the asset, and it is probable that future economic benefits attributed to the asset will flow to the Group and the cost of the asset can be measured reliably.
 Intangible assets acquired separately are measured on initial recognition at historical cost.
 The cost of intangible assets acquired in a business combination is their fair value at the date of acquisition.

-Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
+Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses, if any.
+Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use.
 Internally generated intangibles, excluding capitalised software development costs, are not capitalised and the related expenditure is reflected in profit or loss in the period in which the expenditure is incurred.

-Subsequent expenditure is capitalized only when it increases the future economic benefits from the specific asset to which it relates.
+Subsequent expenditure is capitalised only when it increases the probable future economic benefits from the specific asset to which it relates.
 The useful lives of intangible assets are assessed as either finite or indefinite.

+The useful lives of intangible assets are assessed as either finite or indefinite.

-Intangible assets with finite lives are amortized over the useful economic life on a written down value method and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
+Intangible assets with finite lives are amortised over the useful economic life on straight line method and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
-Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates and adjusted accordingly.
+Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are accounted by modifying the amortisation period or method, as appropriate, and are treated as changes in accounting estimates and adjusted accordingly.
 The amortisation expense on intangible assets with finite lives is recognised in the statement of profit and loss.